-Sabina Fila, LCSW, is a faculty member of Ackerman’s Center for the Developing Child and Family and a clinical member of the Developing Family Project.
-In her 20+years as a social worker and psychotherapist she has worked with a wide variety of individuals and families with some emphasis on substance abuse and recovery, trauma and healing, family reunification, and cross-cultural couples and families.
-Over the last twelve years, as part of the Center for the Developing Child and Family, Sabina has worked in supporting parents of infants and toddlers in different settings as well as supporting community based agency staff who work with families with young children.
-Sabina maintains a private practice in Manhattan and is a certified Hakomi therapist.
+Sabina Fila, LCSW, is part of the Center for the Developing Child and Family and a clinical member of the Developing Family Project.
+In her 20+ years as a social worker and psychotherapist she has worked with a wide variety of individuals and families with some emphasis on substance abuse and recovery, trauma and healing, family reunification, and cross-cultural couples and families.
+Over the last twelve years, as part of the Center for the Developing Child and Family Sabina has worked at supporting parents of infants and toddlers in different settings as well as supporting community based agency staff that works with families with young children.

 Thursday, May 23, 2019